MiguVT/Timeconverter/README.md

 ## Why?

-I searched for a simple timezone converter tool online.
+I needed a simple timezone converter.
+Googled it.
 What I found:

-- ❌ Complex APIs that require setup (And some simple ones are just APIs, we really don't need an API for this)
+- ❌ Complex APIs that require setup (seriously, we don't need an API for this)
-- ❌ Websites full of ads and trackers
+- ❌ Sites plastered with ads and trackers
 - ❌ Slow, cluttered interfaces
-- ❌ Hidden malware and spam
+- ❌ Sketchy downloads with malware

-I built this to prove you don't need any of that.
-Just a **clean, functional tool** that works.
+So I built this.
+No BS, just a **clean tool** that works.

 ## ✨ Features

-- **🌓 Smart Dark Mode** - System, Light, or Dark theme
+- **🌓 Dark Mode** - System, light, or dark theme
 - **🔍 70+ Timezones** - All major cities worldwide
-- **🌐 Multi-Language Search** - Find timezones in English, Spanish, and more
+- **🌐 Multi-Language Search** - Search in English, Spanish, and more
-- **⏰ Auto-Detect** - Instantly detect your current timezone
+- **⏰ Auto-Detect** - Finds your timezone automatically
-- **🔄 Swap Timezones** - One-click timezone swapping
+- **🔄 Quick Swap** - One-click timezone swapping
-- **📱 Fully Responsive** - Works on any device with a web browser, including phones, tablets, desktops, and even unconventional devices (e.g., Nintendo 2DS, though not tested).
+- **📱 Responsive** - Works on phones, tablets, desktops (probably works on a Nintendo 2DS too, haven't tested though)
-- **⚡ Ultra-Fast** - No tracking, no analytics, no bloat
+- **⚡ Fast** - No tracking, no analytics, no bloat
-- **🎨 Beautiful UI** - Modern design with smooth animations
+- **🎨 Clean UI** - Modern design with smooth animations

 ## 🚀 Quick Start